 Meals On Wheels

 Meals-On-Wheels and other senior meal delivery programs provide meals to millions of seniors throughout the United States.
 Through such programs, seniors who do not have access to meals for lack of mobility, funds, or ability, are able to eat properly and are provided with services that help them live a healthy and enjoyable life.
-Each meal provides approximately 1/3 of a seniors’ daily nutritional value.
-To volunteer with Meals on Wheels or a similar service organization, visit: http://mealcall.org/us/volunteer/.
+Each meal provides approximately 1/3 of a seniors' daily nutritional value.
+Visit Meals on Wheels or a similar service organization, to volunteer.

 Volunteer at a local nursing home to play bingo with residents.
 Although this idea seems very simple, people who live in nursing/elderly homes are often times lonely.
 Even just spending a little time with an elderly person can help to brighten their day and bring a little hope into their lives.
 Besides bingo, FBLA members could also read to residents, assist them with gift-wrapping during the holidays, or even just go for a few minutes to visit.